john-kurkowski/john-kurkowski.github.io/src/content/about.md

 >

-Endpoint security web apps, for B2B customers to understand, triage, and hunt advanced threats in their corporate network.
-Grew the frontend software and team, from 10 customers to 1,000s, from 2 developers to 20.
-Lead culture of
-quality: continuous peer code review, checklists, automated tests, and deployment.
+Endpoint security web apps, for B2B customers to understand, triage, and hunt advanced threats.
+Grew frontend software and team from 10 customers to 1,000s, from 2 developers to 20.
+Lead culture of quality: continuous peer code review, checklists, automated tests, and deployment.
 Obsessed with efficiency: increased deploy frequency from 1x monthly to 10x daily.
-Ember.js, Node.js, Python, Scala, Elasticsearch, Swagger.
+Ember.js, Node.js, Python, Elasticsearch, Swagger.

 </Experience>